Vardominator/hdbscan-suite/README.md

 | parameters:min | Range or set of values to be used for each run.
 [2,10,1] will use parameters from 2 to 10 in steps of 1 if  range is set to true.
 [2,5,10,30] will use parameters 2,5,10, and 30. | [2,10,1] |
 | threads | Number of threads to use within HDBSCAN algorithm | 4 |

 ## Resources
 Open-source HDBSCAN extenstion to Python's scikit-learn machine learning library

-## TODOs
-* Implement logging (DONE)
-* Run on Xavier's machine with entire stable luteo dataset (DONE)
-* Run with min samples = 100 to 1500 in steps of 100
-* Run with setting min samples = 1 and varying cluster size from 100 to 1500 in steps of 100
-* Write install and usage instructions in README
-* Write a table of parameters in config

-## RANDOM NOTES
-* min_cluster_size must be greater than 1